Kenny0215/Circular-Object-Recognition/README.md

 🎯 Project Objective :

 The primary goal of this project is to accurately detect circular objects from visual input using image processing techniques in MATLAB.
-It aims to filter out non-circular shapes, enhance image clarity, and deliver reliable detection in real-time or from static images.
+It aims to filter out non-circular shapes and overlapping circles, enhance image clarity, and deliver reliable detection in real-time or from static images.

 🧠 Key Features :